2 MIN READ

 Management styles and structures go along way to creating and establishing company culture.
 Big companies have policies and procedures to help employees know what’s expected of them and present a united face to the world.

 In smaller companies, hierarchical structures are alive and well and culture often evolves around the beliefs and expectations of those at the top.
-In such environments you’re more likely to find extremes, from extroverted start-ups where anything goes to ‘old school’ behavior, thinly disguising discrimination in all its forms.
+In such environments you’re more likely to find extremes, from extroverted start-ups where anything goes to ‘old school’ behaviour, thinly disguising discrimination in all its forms.

 Industry plays its part in company culture too.
-Financial services and law firms are normally quite reserved, while fashion houses and publishers exude an entirely different atmosphere.
-Each needs to resonate with candidates that can perpetuate the culture within – not just knowing the brand, but being the brand.
+Agencies tend to be more autonomous, bound by tight knit teams who develop their own code of conduct.
+Employees might work late nights and through weekends to meet client needs but the culture of competition and mutual support inspires loyalty rather than revolt.
+Financial Services and law firms are normally more reserved, while fashion houses and publishers exude an entirely different atmosphere.
+Each needs to resonate with employees that can perpetuate the culture within – not just knowing the brand, but being the brand.

 Richard Branson tweeted, “Respect is how to treat everyone, not just those you want to impress”.
 In an increasingly competitive market to retain the best talent, companies need to build trust above all else or risk the long lasting brand damage of employees making their frustrations public.

 Denholm help shape company perceptions every day.
 We know how company culture affects perceptions and work closely with candidates and clients to ensure best fit on personality as much as qualifications.
 Established skills hunters, Denholm educate and guide throughout the recruitment process and we can support your talent acquisition efforts in 2022 and beyond.